 Using nukes reduces the "Armageddon Clock".
 Using too many means the game ends in apocalypse.

 In the Cold War campaign, you can sign a treaty with China promising to not attack them at lease until the Information Age in exchange for their military support during your conquest of South Korea.
 If you decide to betray them, one of the Warsaw Pact countries will quit and join NATO since it doesn't want to be associated with a liar.

 Video Game Flamethrowers Suck: Almost, but not quite.
 As in most games, they're not much good in combat.
-But most games don't allow you to set fire to wooden buildings, which flamethrowers are pretty handy for both in real life and in this game.
+But most games don't allow you to set fire to wooden buildings (thus also forcing garrisoned units outside where they're more vulnerable), which flamethrowers are pretty handy for both in real life and in this game.

 You Have Researched Breathing: Even if you are in the modern age, you will still have to research things such as crop rotation or medicine as if they are totally unknown to your civilization.
 However, some researches are cheaper if someone else on the map has already researched it.
 Also, Science research lowers the cost of other types of research.